pzimbelman/twithub/README.markdown

     Twithub.entries_for(:github => "pzimbelman, :count => 8)

-Currently, only a single username is accepted for both the github and twitter parameters. support for multiple logins will likely be added soon.
+Currently, only a single username is accepted for both the github and twitter parameters.
+Support for multiple logins will likely be added soon.

 ## JSON and Caching